skooter500/GP-Lab-Test2-2018/README.md

 - The player can change pin colour by clicking on any of the three colour buttons
 - To get full marks in the test, you should use classes, PVector's and arrays or arraylists as appropriate
 - To get marks for style & flair, you should implement any additional cool stuff that would enhance the game, such as sound, more beaufiful drawing or enhanced gameplay
+- If you want to make sounds you can use [bfxr](https://www.bfxr.net/).

 Marking scheme: